sideguchi/cufQUMC/README.md

                 When activated, only "Nburnin", "Nsample", "OutputDir" and "Nthreads" are needed to specify.
   -t NTHREADS   Number of threads per block [1024].
 </pre>
+The maximum number of threads per block of recent GPUs is 1024 as long as their compute capability is 2.x and higher.
+Otherwise, specify the number of threads per block using "-t" option.
+See also [this page](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#concurrent-kernel-execution).

 ## Faraday components
 * "delta": Dirac delta function / Faraday thin source